 Each host goes through an application process to ensure the safety of well-being of all parties.
 Should you have a concern please contact us immediately (firstname.lastname@example.org).

-Similarly, you are a role model for the Festival and are expected to abide by the Artist Code of Conduct at your host home.
+Similarly, you are a role model for the Festival and are expected to abide by the Fringe Theatre Policies at your host home.
 Failure to do so may result in removal from or being banned in the future from the billeting program and/or the Festival.

 If you secure your own host be sure to share their information with us so they may be invited to join the volunteer team and receive the benefits of hosting (not applicable if host is a relative).